Glossary of Inclusive Terminology

 Inclusion is when people of different traits are socially accepted and welcomed.
 This is about creating an environment where everyone has the opportunity to fully participate, and each person is valued for their distinctive skills, experiences, and perspectives.

-Inclusive Leadership is the set of values and actions that promote diversity, equity and inclusion at work through inclusive hiring practices, creating diversity strategies and communicating DEI policies.
+Inclusive Leadership is the set of values and actions that promote diversity, equity and inclusion at work through inclusive hiring practices, creating diversity strategies and communicating inclusivity policies.
 Inclusive leaders take the time to thoroughly understand what makes each team member unique and supports them in being their best selves at work.
 This creates a positive work environment that has everyone feeling heard, valued, and appreciated.
 Inclusive leaders are individuals who are aware of their own biases and willingly educate themselves about different perspectives to inform their decision-making with others.

 Pay Equity is the measurement of whether employees are paid fairly and equally for equal work of equal value, regardless of their demographic background.